objectives materials technology background activities assessment resources

 4th and 8th Grade Activities

-2. Investigate how seasons differ in regions of Louisiana through newspaper, radio, or TV weather reports; or interviewing students in another region in an online regional culture exchange (see Unit IV Lesson 1).
+2. Investigate how seasons differ in regions of Louisiana through newspaper, Internet, radio, or TV weather reports.
+They might also interview students in another region in an online regional culture exchange (see Unit IV Lesson 1).
 Students can find weather data at National Weather Service - Louisiana Weather Data and record them on a chart.
 In addition to weather, study how seasonal changes affect daily life, celebrations, work, play, agriculture--any of the topics from the list above that interest students.

-Technology Option: Students can use Microsoft Word or Appleworks to create a table for Louisiana weather.
+Technology Option: Students can use word processing software to create a table for Louisiana weather.

 4. What changes in the landscape mark seasonal change?
 Purple martins returning to gourd birdhouses?
 Staking out a backyard garden or preparing fields for planting?
 The appearance of vegetable stands?
 Mardi Gras beads draped over utility lines?
 Repairing boats in dry dock?
 Ask students to draw a picture or series of pictures of their community landscape that reflect the seasonal round or to download images from the Louisiana Folklife Photo Gallery and arrange in a classroom exhibit.